9 by 9

 Power measurement in the data center could be one of the most important capacities to measure (and by that rationale, monitor) on a frequent basis.
 Without power functioning your assets, nothing is going to work.
 Monitoring the power gives us a heads up if power is behaving itself; it's just as important to be able to know if power is decreasing, just as much as if it's increasing.

-And size is no barrier either, be it the size of your waist or the size of your data centre - large or small - there are innovative solutions to ensure you are able to measure, monitor and manage your energy, be it lung capacity or capacity planning.
+And size is no barrier either, be it the size of your waist or the size of your data center - large or small - there are innovative solutions to ensure you are able to measure, monitor, and manage your energy, be it lung capacity or capacity planning.

 Data centers continue to grow and expand, and the human race continues to find ways of making new applications to run within them.
 We rely on access to the information like never before and that will not be stopping any time soon.
 The necessity to ensure business continuity through maintaining uptime is a core goal for all data center operations.

-As one CIO told me a few months back; "Our top 3 priorities are Availability, Availability, Availability" and he invests all of their spend into ensuring those 3 Goals are achieved.
+As one CIO told me a few months back; "Our top 3 priorities are Availability, Availability, Availability" and he invests all of their spending into ensuring those 3 Goals are achieved.

-At Server Technology, we've taken all the hard work out of monitoring your data centre power usage with our Sentry Power Manger software, helping over 60,000 customers to reduce downtime, improve power usage and drive efficiency in the data centre...So you can spend less time worrying about saving pounds and more time on shedding the pounds!
+At Server Technology, we've taken all the hard work out of monitoring your data center power usage with our Sentry Power Manager software, helping over 60,000 customers to reduce downtime, improve power usage and drive efficiency in the data center...So you can spend less time worrying about saving pounds and more time on shedding the pounds!